-All courses are subject to availability based on final demand and resourcing.

-- The NCEA qualification for each year level is shown.
-Exceptions are indicated. - There are multi-level pathways in core subjects at senior level.
-Students are selected for the course that will maximise their learning outcomes. - The Cambridge IGCSE qualification is in Year 11 and AS Level is in Year 12.
-A Level is studied in Year 13. - The compulsory curriculum is shaded.
+- All courses are subject to availability based on final demand and resourcing. - Entry into all courses is at the Principal's discretion. - There are multi-level pathways in core subjects at senior level.
+Students are selected for the course that will maximise their learning outcomes. - ESOL and Immersion classes are available for students who are new to New Zealand. - Further information on curriculum and qualification pathways can be found in the Academic Programme, available on our website. - The compulsory curriculum is shaded.
 At least one course must be taken from each compulsory curriculum box.

-JUNIUR J
+JUNIOR S CHOOL

 LEARNING AREA YEAR 9 10 Subjects 5 compulsory +5 options YEAR 10 8 Subjects 5 compulsory + one Arts + one Technology + one other

 ENGLISH English English

 MATHEMATICS Mathematics Mathematics

 SCIENCE Science Science

 SOCIAL SCIENCE Social Science Social Science

-HEALTH & Health & Physical Education
+HEALTH & Health & Physical Health & Physical Education

-PHYSICAL EDUCATION Health & Physical Education Sports Academy
+PHYSICAL EDUCATION Education Sports Academy

 ARTS TWO OF: Visual Art Dance Drama Music (two half year courses) AT LEAST ONE OF: Visual Art Dance Drama Music Media Studies

 TECHNOLOGY TWO OF: Innovation Programme Food Technology Product Development Soft Materials (two half year courses) AT LEAST ONE OF: Innovation Programme Food Technology Product Development Design & Visual Communication Soft Materials

-LANGUAGES ONE OF: Te Reo Māori French Japanese Latin Samoan Spanish Te Reo Māori French Japanese Samoan Spanish
+LANGUAGES ONE OF: Te Reo Māori French Japanese Samoan Spanish Te Reo Māori French Japanese Samoan Spanish

 COMMERCE Commerce